Prostitution Information Center: Activities

 Over the years, the PIC has simultaneously functioned as an information desk, Red Light District Shop (including sex toys, books and pamphlets by Majoor on sex work-related frequently asked questions), library, mini-museum and art gallery.
 Major spoke to the press there, answered questions from passers-by and gave tours of the red light district.
 Because a sex worker from The Hague had come to her asking for more information in book form, which, however, was not available, she herself wrote the handbook When sex becomes work in 1999, with useful tips and checklists such as 'When does your boyfriend start looking like a pimp', and '10 reasons to do/don't do it.'

 By 2007, the PIC was run by Majoor and other former prostitutes, providing information to around 22,000 visitors a year.
 Visitors to the PIC can also find books about the red light district and sex works written in both Dutch and English.
 The PIC conducts lectures and slide presentations on prostitution and other sex-work related issues.
 Staff members of the PIC will also take interested visitors on a walking tour of the red light district.

 The PIC operates as a charitable foundation.
 It receives no government subsidies and has only survived over the years with great difficulty.
 However, the objectives of the PIC have been proven to be of importance to sex workers, their clients, Amsterdam residents, and visitors to the area alike.
 Without any financial support the PIC was struggling to operate, but it claims to have played a valuable role and needed to find a way to survive.
 So in January 2004, the PIC's activities merged with those of De Wallenwinkel, or the Red Light District Store.
-The Wallenwinkel, located next to the PIC, now operates as the PIC shop and provides the main source of financial support for the Prostitution Information Centre.
+The Wallenwinkel, located next to the PIC, now operates as the PIC shop and provides the main source of financial support for the Prostitution Information Center.